Kong/docs.konghq.com/app/konnect/service-catalog/integrations/slack.md

 The Slack integration allows you to see communication channels (via [Slack channels](https://slack.com/help/articles/360017938993-What-is-a-channel)) that are relevant to a Service Catalog service.

+## Prerequisites

+* You need the Slack Admin privileges to authorize the integration.

 ## Authenticate the Slack integration

 1. From the **{% konnect_icon servicehub %} Service Catalog** in {{site.konnect_product_name}}, select **[Integrations](https://cloud.konghq.com/us/service-catalog/integrations)**.